ryantd42/NY-Legislative-Git/2023/A7673A-2023/bill.md

- EXTENSIVE MANAGEMENT AND MENTORING EXPERIENCE, WITH THE MENTOR PROVIDING THE  MENTEE  WITH  ADVICE  AND TECHNICAL ASSISTANCE IN COMPETING FOR AND MANAGING CONTRACTS; AND (B) ASSISTANCE, AS DETERMINED BY  THE  MENTORING PROGRAM  AGENCY,  FOR  SUCH  A  MENTEE  BUSINESS  TO  OBTAIN BONDING FOR
+ EXTENSIVE MANAGEMENT AND MENTORING EXPERIENCE, WITH THE MENTOR PROVIDING THE  MENTEE  WITH  ADVICE  AND TECHNICAL ASSISTANCE IN COMPETING FOR AND MANAGING CONTRACTS; AND (B) ASSISTANCE, AS DETERMINED BY  THE  MENTORING

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD11213-01-3
+  LBD11213-03-3
- A. 7673  2
+ A. 7673--A  2

- CONTRACTS THAT ARE COMPETITIVELY AWARDED PURSUANT TO ANY OTHER PROVISION OF LAW.
+ PROGRAM  AGENCY,  FOR  SUCH  A  MENTEE  BUSINESS  TO  OBTAIN BONDING FOR CONTRACTS THAT ARE COMPETITIVELY AWARDED PURSUANT TO ANY OTHER PROVISION OF LAW.
   2. THE TERM "MENTORING PROGRAM AGENCY" MEANS AN AGENCY THAT HAS ESTAB-